 In our two previous posts, The Law and Problematic Paul, Part 1 and Part 2, the details were laid out regarding the the Torah of Moses (the Law, Old Covenant) and its relationship to the Abrahamic Covenants of Promise.

 Additionally, Paul in the New Testament seems to stress the concept of grace and that we are no longer under “the Law.”

 For sin shall not have dominion over you: for ye are not under the law (Torah of Moses), but under grace.
 What then? shall we sin, because we are not under the law, but under grace?
 The deity forbid.
 (Romans 6:14-15)

 Does grace provide a free ticket to salvation?

-After perusing Part 1, you might be asking yourself right now, “Isn’t this stuff too complicated to figure out?
-Why don’t we just play it safe and attempt to keep the Law (Torah of Moses) as best as we can including all of its works.
-Surely Yahweh knows what is in our hearts and will forgive any ignorance and failings on our part.
-At some point in the future we will somehow find the truth and adjust our actions accordingly.”
+After perusing Part 1, one might be thinking, “Paul’s writings are just a bit confusing.
+Why don’t we just play it safe and attempt to keep ‘The Law’ (Torah of Moses) as best as we can along with all of its works.
+Yahweh knows what is in our hearts and he will surely forgive any ignorance or failings on our part.
+When the time is right, Yahweh will reveal his truth to us and we will adjust our actions accordingly.”

 Even if one were to have this attitude it would be wise to note: